Undergraduate Program - Course Descriptions

 Courses taught within the department are listed below with a brief description.

 AGED 2300 Introduction to Agricultural Education.
 History and principles of vocational education, community assessment of agricultural programs planning, and development of agricultural youth organization.
-Fulfills multicultural requirement.
+Fulfills multicultural and core Social and Behavioral Sciences requirement.

 AGED 3314 Team Leadership Development in Agriculture and Natural Resources.
-Prerequisite: AGSC 3301.
 Exploration of strategies and techniques for successful teams, including conflict management, facilitation, and negotiation, skill building, and experimental activities in agriculture and natural resources.

 AGED 3315 Personal Leadership Development in Agriculture Sciences and Natural Resources.
-Prerequisite: AGSC 3301.
 Principles, theories and application of interpersonal skills required to develop strong leadership in the agricultural and natural resource context.

 AGED 3330 Interrelationships of Agricultural Agency Information Systems.
 Utilization of agricultural service systems to disseminate information to traditional and nontraditional agricultural clientele.
 Emphasis on USDA organizations.

-AGED 4301 Agricultural Education Problems.
-Prerequisite: Senior standing and approval of department chairperson.
-Individual investigation.
+AGED 4001 Agricultural Education Problems.
+Prerequisite: Approval of department chairperson.
+Individual investigation related to agricultural education or leadership.
 May be repeated for credit.

 AGED 4304 Methods of Teaching Agriscience in the Secondary School.
-Writing intensive course.
+(Writing Intensive)

 ACOM 1300 Introduction to Agricultural Communications.
 An overview of information systems and media associated with the agricultural industry.

 ACOM 2302 Scientific Communications in Agriculture and Natural Resources.
 Improve written, visual, and oral communications.
 Development of press releases, scientific papers, popular press articles, poster presentations, technical presentations, and grant applications.
 Writing intensive course.